petarzarkov/iana-timezones/README.md

 ## Overview

-`timezone-db` provides up-to-date information about timezones based on the IANA Time Zone Database.
+`iana-db-timezones` provides up-to-date information about timezones based on the IANA Time Zone Database.
 Unlike some other packages, this package provides richer details about each timezone, including its type (`Canonical` or `Link`), children/parent, current UTC offset, associated country codes, geographic area, location, and display name.

 A key feature is the automated weekly update process.
 A cron job checks for updates to the IANA tz data, and if new data is available, a new version of this package is automatically generated, tested, and published to npm.
 This ensures you always have the latest timezone information.
 Using semantic versioning.